Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ## Non-Academic Intersts and Achievements

-Other than academics I'd like to invlove myself in playing sports such as Roller Skating, badminton, swimming and cricket.
-Speaking of roller Skating, I've participated in Telangana State Competition in the year 2016, secured first twice in the Districts (Karimnagar) Roller Skate Competitions.
+Other than academics, I would like to be involved in sports such as Roller Skating, badminton, swimming and cricket.
+Speaking of roller skating, I participated in the Telangana Roller Skate Competition in 2016 and also secured first place twice in the District Roller Skate Tournament.

-I also am fond of cinematography/directing short films.
+I also seldom like to involve myself in a bit of filmmaking/directing short films.